ACrazyTown/beatcode/README.md

 A rhythm game where you fix bugs by slamming your keyboard, made for **[HaxeJam: Summer Jam](https://itch.io/jam/haxejam-2022-summer-jam)!**

+You can play the original jam version on [itch.io](https://acrazytown.itch.io/beatcode-hxjam22) and rarely updated newer versions on [my website](https://acrazytown.com/misc/bc020/)

 ## Credits

 - Me [(A Crazy Town)](https://twitter.com/acrazytown)